sparkflows/sparkflows-docs/docs/user-guide/reading-writing/structured-files/index.rst

 Structured Files
 ==========

-Fire Insights provides a number of Processors or Nodes for reading and writing structured data from files.
+Sparkflows provides a number of Processors or Nodes for reading and writing structured data from files.

 .. panels::
     :container: container-lg pb-3